folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

 The following sections go into why this feature is essential for writing efficient state machines, looking both at ergonomics and performance.
-A proof of concept of this feature is available
+See [the implementation notes](#Implementation-notes) for instructions on running our proof-of-concept implementation.

 # Motivation
 [motivation]: #motivation